Sens. Warren and Hatch Introduce Bipartisan TEACH Act

 The TEACH Act would require the United States Access Board to develop guidelines for the accessibility of electronic instructional materials and information technologies at institutions of higher learning.
 The legislation would help colleges select and adopt technologies that can be used by all students, and help create a better market for accessible technologies.

 The TEACH Act was previously introduced in the U.S. House of Representatives by Congressman Thomas Petri (R-Wis.).
-It has been endorsed by disability rights organizations, including the National Federation of the Blind, Association of American Publishers, American Association of People with Disabilities, National Council on Independent Living, National Center for Learning Disabilities, American Council of the Blind , Association for Education and Rehabilitation, Association on Higher Education and Disability, DAISY Consortium, CAST Universal Design for Learning, Hearing Loss Association of America, and National Association of the Deaf.
+It has been endorsed by disability rights organizations, including the National Federation of the Blind, Association of American Publishers, American Association of People with Disabilities, National Council on Independent Living, National Center for Learning Disabilities, American Council of the Blind , Association for Education and Rehabilitation, Association on Higher Education and Disability, DAISY Consortium, CAST Universal Design for Learning, Hearing Loss Association of America, National Association of the Deaf, and the National Court Reporters Association.